 Taken in Cheshire, England in the 1980s.
 This bird had taken up residence in an orchard, feeding on windfall apples in the snow.

-One from the archives taken in Lancashire, England in the mid 1990s.
+One from the archives, taken in Saskatchewan, Canada in the late 1990s.